Medicare Telehealth Policy Updates for 2025

 Share this post:

 Telehealth became a mainstay during the pandemic, allowing providers and patients to stay connected when socialization restrictions were in place.
 In 2025, Medicare’s pandemic-era telehealth flexibilities have been extended and will stay in place unless changes are made.
-Medical billing outsourcing is a viable strategy to accurately code telehealth, audio-only, and virtual-digital visits and get paid for telemedicine services.
+Medicare telehealth permanent extensions represent an important improvement in healthcare delivery, ensuring wider access for Medicare beneficiaries, rural populations, and behavioral health patients.
+Outsourcing healthcare revenue cycle management is a viable strategy to accurately code telehealth, audio-only, and virtual-digital visits, comply with telemedicine regulations and get paid for these services.

 For most telemedicine services, providers must continue to use standard E/M codes (99202–99215) along with the appropriate modifier (e.g., 95 for audio-visual, or 93 for audio-only) and place of service.